posmocoop/bike-index/photo_upload/README.md

 ## Revised User Story

+### Upload of photos
-1. In the expert view, the user A uploads photos with EXIF data for a *given route* (route Wollishofen – Tiefenbrunnen).
+In the expert view, the user A uploads photos with EXIF data for a *given route* (route Wollishofen – Tiefenbrunnen).
 E.g. it would be good to give them an id (eg. there will probably be 2 routes Wollishofen - Tiefenbrunnen and Tiefenbrunnen - Wollishofen, the column default gets a "1" or a "0", and the column direction gets an "I" for inbound or "O" for outbound).
 (EXIF data, timestamp, lat, lon is extracted).
 After that a csv download of the data is available for the route.